CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ### Configuration

 Pods have several configuration options.
-These that are modified by selecting the 'Configuration' tab and clicking 'Edit'.
-These options include a pod's location, password, network zone and default storage pool.
+These are modified by selecting the 'Configuration' tab and clicking 'Edit'.
+Options include a pod's location, password, network zone.

-Additionally, two sliders are used to set *over commmit* ratios for CPU and memory resources.
+For Virsh pods, you can also change the default storage pool and two sliders are used to set *over commmit* ratios for CPU and memory resources.
 Over committed resources are those allocated beyond what's available to the pod.
 These sliders allow you to strictly limit whether CPU and memory can be over committed, and to what extent.

 ![pod configuration][img__pod-compose-config]